 We value professionalism, creativity and integrity in the services we offer.
 Previous earthing experience is not required – we’ll give you in-depth training in our world-recognised methods.

 Come and join the most experienced team of earthing specialists in the country (perhaps the world).
 If you have sound electrical engineering knowledge, proven practical skills, and excellent written and verbal communication, you might be just the person we are looking for.
 The role will be a combination of office work, including design and analysis, and site testing.
 You don’t necessarily have to be an earthing professional already – we can give you the specialist training here.
-We are looking to fill positions both at our Head Office in Warners Bay NSW and at our Perth Office.
+We are looking to fill positions at our Head Office in Warners Bay NSW, as well as our Melbourne and Adelaide Offices.

 Please email us your resume using the contact form below.
 Please be sure to note which position you are applying for.